-ECEs working outside of the public sector generally receive lower wages and fewer extended benefits than their public sector counterparts.
+ECEs working outside of unionized public sector facilities generally receive lower wages and fewer extended benefits than their unionized public sector counterparts.
 Through the collective bargaining process in 2022, public sector unions have negotiated wage increases for their members of at least 12.75% over three years under the Shared Recovery Mandate.
-Recognizing this, government is targeting the \$2 per hour increase effective December 1, 2023 to those ECEs in licensed, eligible facilities who have not benefitted from these recent wage increases, with the intent of stabilizing the overall ECE workforce.
+Recognizing this, government is targeting the \$2 per hour increase effective December 1, 2023 to those ECEs in licensed, eligible facilities who have not benefitted from these recent wage increases, with the intent of stabilizing the overall ECE workforce1.